Formal equivariant $\hat A$ class, splines and multiplicities of the index of transversally elliptic operators: The multiplicity index formula for a torus action

-Let $G$ be a torus acting on $M$.
-The collection of hyperplanes $\CH$ in $\g^*$ is as in Subsection \ref{subsection} and $Z=T^*_GM$.
+Let $G$ be a torus acting on our manifold $M$, and let $V=\g^*$.
+We assume that $M$ is connected and that the generic infinitesimal stabilizer of the action of $G$ on $M$ is equal to $\{0\}$.
+It is immediate to reduce to this case.
+Furthermore, we assume that our manifold $M$ can be embedded $G$-equivariantly in a vector space with a linear action of $G$.
+This is to insure that the set of stabilizers of points of $M$ is a finite set of subgroups of $G$.

-Let $\sigma\in p^*\CE^+\to p^*\CE^-$ be a transversally elliptic symbol on $M$.
-We assume that the generic infinitesimal stabilizer for the action of $G$ on $M$ is equal to $0$.
-We can always reduce the problem to this case.
+Let $\CS^1=\{\R U_a\}$ be the set of infinitesimal stabilizers for the action of $G$ on $M$ which are of dimension $1$.
+This is a finite set of lines $\R U_a$ in $\g$.